They say…

 London beers

 First published in BEER magazine, August 2011.
-BEER is sent free every quarter to members, who can also view it online.
+BEER is sent free every quarter to CAMRA members, who can also view it online.
 The magazine is additionally available in selected newsagents.
 Click on the beer names for more detailed notes on each beer.

-But since then the list of London brewers has doubled in length, and there’s a definite buzz in the air, with a growing number of discerning drinkers who appreciate a local product.
-The new brewers are an eclectic and inventive bunch, by no means limited to cask beer.
+But since then the list of brewers has doubled in length, and there’s a definite buzz in the air, with a growing number of discerning drinkers who appreciate a local product.
+The new brewers are an eclectic and inventive bunch, by no means limited to beer.

 Siblings James and Lizzie Brodie have let their imaginations run wild at the brewery attached to their father’s sprawling William IV pub in Leyton, with approaching 50 different beers in the repertoire, the majority of them also available bottle conditioned.
 Brodie’s Passion (3.8 per cent) is typically eccentric, a pale gold fruit beer that smells and largely tastes of fresh passion fruit, but well matched in the palate with some cereal substance and an appropriately gentle sprinkling of hops.